A hybrid stochastic configuration interaction-coupled cluster approach for multireference systems: Approximate mr-CCMC

+{ with the shift $S$ now replaces the overall ground state energy, which should in general be different from $S_\mathrm{ref}$ as it takes into account external wavefunction contributions.
+This gives}

 We observe that, for fixed $c_0$ and $c_1$ and any value of $S$ there is a value of $t_2$ that obeys \cref{eq:t2}.
 This is equivalent to each value of $S$ generating a different wavefunction.
-Therefore, $S$ can no longer be freely used as a population control parameter and, instead, a physically justified value of $S$ is required.
+Therefore, when the reference space wavefunction is frozen, $S$ can no longer be freely used as a population control parameter and, instead, a physically justified value of $S$ is required.
 Two obvious options are available: $S = S_\mathrm{ref}$ and $S = E_\mathrm{proj}$, the use of which allows us to relate the resulting equations to terms in Rayleigh--Schr\"odinger\cite{Rayleigh1894, Schrodinger1926} (RS) and Brillouin--Wigner\cite{Brillouin1932, Wigner1935} (BW) perturbation theory (PT) respectively.

 As an example, consider a system with two references and two external excitors.
 We can set up a PT problem with $\hat H = \hat H_0 + \hat V$ where the corresponding matrices are